Frequently Asked Questions

 Making it useful for educators: Photos are one of the tools we use for observations of the children, their learning and the development of investigations.

 Making it useful for families: Photos of your child are taken throughout the day, especially when they are a ‘focus child’.
-These images are available as soon as they are loaded onto the parent portal.
-They can be shared with your family and are a wonderful way for you to connect with your child, reflect on their day and see their learning.
+These images are available as soon as they are loaded onto Storypark.
+They can be shared by you with your family and are a wonderful way for you to connect with your child, reflect on their day and see their learning.
 They are treasures for your family memories.

 Annotated work samples